marmelab/react-admin/docs/List.md

 **Tip**: If you need to call another `dataProvider` verb in the exporter, take advantage of the third parameter passed to the function: `dispatch()`.
 It allows you to call any Redux action.
 Combine it with [the `callback` side effect](./Actions.html#custom-sagas) to grab the result in a callback.

 **Tip**: The `<ExportButton>` limits the main request to the `dataProvider` to 1,000 records.
 If you want to increase or decrease this limit, pass a `maxResults` prop to the `<ExportButton>` in a custom `<ListActions>` component, as explained in the previous section.

+**Tip**: For complex (or large) exports, fetching all the related records and assembling them client-side can be slow.
+In that case, create the CSV on the server side, and replace the `<ExportButton>` component by a custom one, fetching the CSV route.

 ### Bulk Actions